 Our physical, electronic, and procedural safeguards meet or exceed current industry standards regarding the protection of the information in our systems.
 We also require contractors and outside companies who work with us to adhere to strict privacy standards through their contracts with us.
 Unfortunately, no security system, or system of transmitting data over the Internet, can be guaranteed to be 100% secure.
 Consequently, while we use commercially reasonable efforts to protect information in our systems, we cannot guarantee the absolute security of our servers, the means by which information is transmitted between your computer and our servers, or any information provided to us or to any third party through or in connection with the Websites or Platforms.
 Any information that you provide to us is done so entirely at your own risk.

 Data Minimization and Retention

-Wunderkind has internal procedures which are designed to ensure that we only process the minimum data required.
+Wunderkind has internal procedures which are designed to ensure that we only process the minimum data as requested by Clients.
 We retain the IBA data that we collect for up to 13 months from the date of collection.
 Cookies used for IBA expire 13 months after they are last updated.
 EU data subjects may have additional rights or information as described below.